TantorLabs/pg_cluster/README.md

 ## Playbook launch

 One of the playbook tasks is executed on the same node from which ansible is launched (control server).
 In case the user under which ansible is run does not have passwordless access to root mode on this server, it is necessary to add the ``-K`` flag to the start command and enter the password.

+By default, the playbook does not attempt to connect to Tantor repositories and requires the following packages to be available within the system:

+* etcd-tantor-all
+* python3-tantor-all
+* patroni-tantor-all
+* pg_configurator-tantor-all
+* haproxy-tantor-all
+* keepalived-tantor-all
+* pgbouncer-tantor-all
+* wal-g-tantor-all
+* tantor DBMS

+Pay attention to last point from the list above.
+Tantor package should match environment that is used during playbook launch.
+For example if you want to install ``tantor-be-server-15`` DBMS using command ``ansible-playbook -i inventory/my_inventory -u admin_user -e "postgresql_vendor=tantordb edition=be major_version=15" pg-cluster.yaml -K`` make sure that package ``tantor-be-server-15`` is available in your local repository.

+If the playbook is run in an environment with internet access, you can leverage the most up-to-date components included in the solution.
+To do this, add the flag ``add_nexus_repo=true`` and provide the connection details for the repositories in the file ``inventory/group_vars/prepare_nodes.yml``.

+---

 There are several options to run Ansible: with the option to install TantorDB or classic PostgreSQL as a DBMS.